shipshapecode/swach/electron-app/magnifier/rust-sampler/PATCHES.md

 The patch is applied by:

-1. The build script checks for a `target/patch/libspa-0.9.2` directory
+1. The build script finds the git checkout directory for pipewire-rs in `~/.cargo/git/checkouts/`
-2. If found, it applies the hardcoded patch using the `patch` command
+2. It applies sed commands to modify the libspa source files directly
-3. The patched version is then used for compilation
+3. The modified git checkout is then used for compilation

 ## Why Manual Patching

 Originally, we used `cargo-patch` but it pulled in an old version of the `cargo` crate which had a broken `gix-url` dependency.
 Manual patching avoids this dependency chain while still providing the necessary compatibility fixes.

+For git dependencies, Cargo doesn't create a separate `target/patch/` directory - it compiles directly from the git checkout.
+Therefore, we patch the git checkout directory itself.

 ## Adding New Patches